gbsandeep/XmlSorter/README.md

   --help              Display this help screen.

 ------------------------------------------------------------------------------------------------------------

 Sample Input File (input.xml):

 <n0_0 a1="e" a0="c">
   <n0_2 a1="e" a0="f" />
   <n0_1 a1="e" a0="f" />
 </n0_0>

 Sample Output (output.xml):
+xml
 <n0_0 a0="c" a1="e">
   <n0_1 a0="f" a1="e" />
   <n0_2 a0="f" a1="e" />
 </n0_0>

-Sample Execution: (log all and sort only nodes upto 1st level)

-SortXml -i input.xml -o output.xml -d 1 -l 4
+Sample Execution: (log all and sort only nodes upto 1st level) SortXml -i input.xml -o output.xml -d 1 -l 4